aral/ar.al-site/content/2018/06/29/reclaiming-rss/index.md

 RSS was an essential part of Web 1.0 before surveillance capitalism (Web 2.0) took over.

 It will be a cherished part of [Web+](/2018/06/26/web+/) and beyond.

+[^1]: Thanks to [Ed Summers](https://inkdroid.org) for [pointing out via Mastodon](https://social.coop/@edsu/100288354478817313) that I’d forgotten to add the RSS feed URL to the heads of my pages.
+I also noticed while looking into it [on MDN](https://developer.mozilla.org/en-US/docs/Web/RSS/Getting_Started/Syndicating) that there are additional semantics you can add to the links you use in the body.